indraarianggi/nestjs-library-app/ERD.md

 - IDs are UUIDs generated via `gen_random_uuid()`; application ensures single Settings row.
 - Books with historical references are archived (status='ARCHIVED'); deletes are restricted by FKs.
 - Availability is derived; BookCopy.status is authoritative; DB index prevents multiple open loans per copy.
-- Authentication handled by Better Auth; password hashing and email normalization occur in the app layer.
+- Authentication handled by Passport.js with JWT; password hashing (bcrypt) and email normalization occur in the app layer; refresh tokens stored for revocation capability.
 - VIEW for available copies per book (used by catalog and detail pages):
 ```sql
 CREATE OR REPLACE VIEW v_book_available_copies AS